chesmore/chesmore.github.io/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'grace@ayarlabs.io'
+email: 'grace@ayarlabs.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am an experimental physicist and researcher in optics.
-As a Senior Engineer at [Ayar Labs](https://ayarlabs.com/), I work on the integration and characterization of the multi-wavelength source, specifically in the Module Reliability team.
+I am an experimental physicist and researcher in photonics.
+As a Senior Engineer at [Ayar Labs](https://ayarlabs.com/), I work to characterize the [SupNova multi-wavelength laser source](https://ayarlabs.com/supernova/).
+I am a part of the Module Reliability team where I characterize the SuperNova laser source's performance to meet customer demands.
 {style="text-align: justify;"}